Aditya Nagpal

 • Advanced: $24.99 per user per month (billed annually)

-Best For: Teams of any size that want a versatile project management tool for cross-functional work.
+Best for: teams that want a versatile tool for cross-functional work.

-ClickUp tries to be everything: task management, docs, goals, whiteboards, time tracking, all in one workspace.
-For teams that hate tool sprawl, that's the pitch.
-For teams that want something simple, it can feel like a lot.
+ClickUp tries to be everything: tasks, docs, goals, whiteboards and time tracking in one workspace.
+For teams that hate tool sprawl that is the pitch; for teams that want something simple it can feel like a lot.

 • Task management with custom fields